MCorentin17/APODAPP/README.md

 1. Clone this repository
 2. Create a `.env` file based on the `.env.example` file and fill in the required API key information
 3. Get a safe API key [the nasa site](https://api.nasa.gov/)
-4. Create a file .env at the root of the project
+4. Create a .env file in the root of the project and with the help of the .env.example file you can integrate your API key
 5. Run `npm install` to install the necessary dependencies
 6. Run `npx expo start` to start the application in development mode
 7. Open the application on an emulator or on a physical device by scanning the QR code displayed in the console or by using the Expo Go application.